SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ### 7.2.1 MIDI bank select

-Control Change #32 (Bank Select "LSB") has been modified to use the `byBankLSB` value.
+Control Change #32 (Bank Select LSB) has been modified to use the `byBankLSB` value.

 ### 7.2.2 Other MIDI functions